cudoventures/cudos-builders/readme.md

     - /parentDir/CudosFaucet
     - /parentDir/CudosData

 In the above directory structure, the folders' names are REQUIRED.
-Carefully rename everyone project to match the folder names above.
+Carefully rename every project to match the folder names above.
 Create an empty folder CudosData in <code>parentDir</code>

 All commands in this guide assume that you are using Linux with bash.
 If you are using Windows then you are required to install WSL2 which is again Linux with bash.